 3. Time to focus on soil building

 Spring and summer are busy, exciting seasons for gardeners.
-It can sometimes feel like there is a never ending list of jobs to do; seeds to be sown, weeds to clear and crops to be harvested.
+It can sometimes feel like there is a never ending list of jobs to do; seeds to sow, weeds to clear and crops to harvest.
 On the other hand, fall is a time when the garden slows down giving gardeners time to focus on other tasks, such as adding compost and soil building.
 Time spent building and feeding our soils is arguably the most important task for any gardener or farmer.

 Order now!
 Find all your bokashi composting supplies in our online shop.